intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

 # JavaMail Cache Implementation

-A robust solution for efficient email access with flexible online/offline capabilities and permanent message archiving - now with multi-user support.
+A robust solution for efficient email access with flexible online/offline capabilities and permanent message archiving - with comprehensive multi-user support.

 ## Overview